 Ultimately, we are interested in studying DNA not RNA that is the reason we want only DNA primer for PCR.

 Before we go in depth to PCR Primer design guidelines, we have to understand several terminologies.

 The first and foremost is melting temperature and annealing temperature of DNA.

 Melting temperature is a temperature at which the half on the DNA (template DNA) is broken opens.
 The melting temperature of DNA depends on the GC and AT content of DNA.
 We know why, right.

 For more detail on the DNA replication process, read the article: The general process of DNA Replication

-Primer binds to the sequences which have the same melting temperature as the primer.
-Otherwise, if the temperature is not appropriate than it binds other than its target site.
+The primer binds to the sequence which has the same melting temperature as the primer.
+Otherwise, if the temperature is not appropriate then it binds other than its target site.

-The annealing temperature is a temperature which required to anneal primer to its complementary strand.
+The annealing temperature is a temperature which required to anneal or bind primer to its complementary strand.
 The annealing temperature varies from primer to primer.

 The primer used in PCR:

-Each enzyme required a co-factor and a substrate for completion of the enzymatic reaction.
-Taq DNA polymerase required free 3’OH end for starting the polymerization.
+Each enzyme required a co-factor and a substrate for completion of the enzymatic reaction, therefore, Taq DNA polymerase required free 3’OH end for starting the polymerization.
 The primer provides a free 3’ OH end for polymerase and it is work as a substrate for the enzyme to work.